Sentinels (esports): Valorant

 Sentinels had a poor record in the subsequent Americas Stage 1, missing out on playoffs and being unable to qualify to Masters Shanghai.
 However, in the wake of Americas Stage 2, Sentinels recovered their performance and qualified for the playoffs; despite being eliminated early, they narrowly qualified to VCT Champions 2024 from having accumulated the most Championship Points across the season.
 In the Champions 2024 group stage, after a rematch loss to tournament favorites Gen.G, they went on to defeat FunPlus Phoenix and later defeated Gen.G by a score of 2–0, eliminating the favorites and clinching their spot in the playoffs.
-They began their playoff run with a win against DRX, but in the ensuing loss to eventual tournament winners EDward Gaming, whom they were assumed slightly favored to win against, Sentinels were sent to the lower bracket to face off against Fnatic.
+They began their playoff run with a win against DRX, but in the ensuing loss to eventual tournament winners EDward Gaming, whom they were assumed to slightly favor to win against, Sentinels were sent to the lower bracket to face off against Fnatic.
 After a close 2–1 victory to FNATIC, Sentinels' run ended in the Top 4 as Team Heretics eliminated them 2–1 in the lower bracket.

 On September 14, 2024, TenZ announced his retirement from Valorant competitive play after over four years of competing, removing his spot from the active roster.
 The following day, Sacy announced his retirement.
 Later that month, Sentinels signed Reduxx for the 2024 Red Bull Home Ground NA Qualifier, and Sentinels' substitute player, Rahul "curry" Nemani, would join the active roster for this event.
 They were eliminated by Cloud9 and did not qualify to the main event.

 On October 7, 2024, Sentinels announced Marshall "N4RRATE" Massey and Sean "bang" Bezerra to the starting roster.
 The former had previously played for Karmine Corp, while the latter hails from 100 Thieves.
-On October 11, Reduxx was officially signed as Sentinels' 6th man.
+On October 11, Yassine "reduxx" Aboulalazm was officially signed as the Sentinels' 6th man.

+Following the 2025 season, Sentinels entered 2026 with a rebuilt roster centered around Amine "johnqt" Ouarid.
+The initial lineup featured Marshall "N4RRATE" Massey, Mirel "Kyu" Hrustemovic, Gabriel "cortezia" Cortez, and Yassine "reduxx" Aboulalazm.

+Following an underwhelming start to the season, Sentinels made significant mid-season changes.
+Head coach Adam "kaplan" Kaplan departed the team, alongside players Marshall "N4RRATE" Massey and Mirel "Kyu" Hrustemovic.

+To address performance issues, Sentinels appointed Martin "Ewok" van der Walt as head coach and signed Jonah "JonahP" Pulice and Gurjiwan "Jerrwin" Gill to the active roster.

 League of Legends

 For Phoenix1's inaugural, the team signed top laner Derek "zig" Shao, jungler Rami "Inori" Charagh, Sang-ook "Ryu" Yoo, bot laner Dong-hyeon "Arrow" No, and support Adrian "Adrian" Ma.
 Phoenix1 would miss out on NA LCS franchising for the 2018 season.

 On October 10, 2025, Sentinels announced that they would return to the League Championship Series (LCS), taking over the slot previously held by 100 Thieves.
+On 5 December, the team announced its full roster for the 2026 LCS season.